kfcteh/Javascript-Algorithms-DataStructures/README.md

 # mergesortjs
-Javascript Implementation of the Merge Sort Algorithm.
+Javascript Implementation of the Merge Sort Algorithm (recursive).